docker/docs/content/engine/install/linux-postinstall.md

 ## Next steps

-- Read the [Get started](../../get-started/index.md) training modules to learn how to build an image and run it as a containerized application.
+- Take a look at the [Docker workshop](../../guides/workshop/_index.md) to learn how to build an image and run it as a containerized application.